Administrator (Australia): Administrator of the Commonwealth

-On 11 May 2003, the letters patent commissioning the Governor-General were amended to enable Peter Hollingworth to stand aside as Governor-General following a controversy about his past handling of child abuse allegations, and Tasmanian Governor Guy Green was appointed Administrator until Hollingworth's permanent replacement (Major-Gen Michael Jeffery) took office on 8 August 2003.
+On 11 May 2003, the letters patent commissioning the Governor-General were amended to enable Peter Hollingworth to stand aside as Governor-General following a controversy about his past handling of child abuse allegations, and Tasmanian Governor Sir Guy Green was appointed Administrator until Hollingworth's permanent replacement (Major General Michael Jeffery) took office on 8 August 2003.

-The present longest serving state governor is Linda Dessau who has been Governor of Victoria since 1 July 2015 and holds the dormant commission to act as the Administrator of the Commonwealth when the Governor-General is absent from Australia.
-The second-longest serving state governor is Margaret Beazley who has been Governor of New South Wales since 2 May 2019.
+The present longest serving state governor is Margaret Beazley who has been Governor of New South Wales since 2 May 2019.

+Former Governor-General Sir Peter Cosgrove was specially commissioned to act as Administrator of the Government of the Commonwealth of Australia in May 2023, when Governor-General David Hurley and all state Governors were simultaneously absent from the Commonwealth to attend the Coronation of Charles III and Camilla.
+When the Governor-General attended the state funeral of Elizabeth II the previous year, Governor of Victoria Linda Dessau acted as Administrator.

+An Administrator is styled Their Excellency while in office.

 Administrator of a state

 In the Australian states, when the governor dies, resigns or is absent, the lieutenant-governor (appointed by the governor on the advice of the state premier) performs the official duties of the governor as administrator until a new governor is appointed.
-In the absence of both a governor and lieutenant-governor, the chief of the state's supreme court or the next most senior puisne judge, traditionally holding, ex officio, the position of lieutenant-governor, assumes his or her position as head of the executive until a governor is appointed.
+In the absence of both a governor and lieutenant-governor, the chief of the state's supreme court or the next most senior puisne judge, traditionally holding, ex officio, the position of lieutenant-governor, assumes their position as head of the executive until a governor is appointed.
 In 2001, the Constitution of Queensland was amended to restore the office of lieutenant-governor in that state.

 Administrator of a territory

 Unlike the Australian states, each of which is a possession of the Crown in its own right and which therefore possesses a governor directly representing the King, all Australian territories are possessions of the Crown in right of the Commonwealth of Australia and the sole direct representative of the Crown therefore remains the Commonwealth Governor-General.
 Unlike the states, the territories fall within the exclusive legislative and administrative competence of the Commonwealth.
 In respect of several territories the Governor-General is represented in the territory by an Administrator appointed to administer the territory on his or her behalf.
-In those territories with an Administrator, the Administrator can be considered the indirect representative of the Queen in the territory.
+In those territories with an Administrator, the Administrator can be considered the indirect representative of the King in the territory.